melexis/warnings-plugin/README.rst

     python -m mlx.warnings --coverity --command <commandforcoverity>

-We utilize `cov-run-desktop` in the following manner, where the output is saved in `coverity.log`:
+The command below demonstrates how we utilize `cov-run-desktop`:

 .. code-block:: bash

-    cov-run-desktop --text-output-style=oneline --exit1-if-defects false --triage-attribute-regex "classification" ".*" <coverity_files> | tee coverity.log
+    cov-run-desktop --text-output-style=oneline --exit1-if-defects false --triage-attribute-regex "classification" ".*" <coverity_files> | tee raw_defects.log

-Subsequently, we process the `coverity.log` file with the mlx-warnings plugin.
-The plugin uses a configuration file (`warnings_coverity.yml`) and produces two outputs: a text file (`warnings_coverity.txt`) and a code quality JSON file (`coverity_code_quality.json`).
+Then, the mlx-warnings plugin processes the output log file, `raw_defects.log`, based on the configuration file `warnings_coverity.yml` to produces three outputs:

+- A text file called `warnings_coverity.txt`, which contains all Coverity defe.
+- A code quality JSON file `coverity_code_quality.json`.
+- A return code equal to the amount of violations, i.e. the amount of Coverity defects that exceeds the configured limit(s).
+The value is 0 if the amount of Coverity defects is within limits.
+We use this return code to determine whether our CI job passes or fails.

 .. code-block:: bash

-    mlx-warnings --config warnings_coverity.yml -o warnings_coverity.txt -C coverity_code_quality.json coverity.log
+    mlx-warnings --config config.yml --output counted_defects.txt --code-quality report.json raw_defects.log

-This is an example of the configuration file:
+Below is an example configuration for the Coverity checker:

 .. code-block:: yaml

-    sphinx:
-        enabled: false
-    doxygen:
-        enabled: false
-    junit:
-        enabled: false
-    xmlrunner:
-        enabled: false
     coverity:
         enabled: true
-        intentional:
-            max: -1
-        bug:
+        unclassified:
           max: 0
         pending:
           max: 0
         false_positive:
           max: -1
-    robot:
-        enabled: false
-    polyspace:
-        enabled: false

-For each classification, a minimum and maximum can be given.
+        intentional:
+          max: -1
+        bug:
+          min: 2
+          max: 2

+As you can see, we have configured limits for 5 out of 5 Coverity Classifications.
+You can configure a minimum and a maximum limit for the number of allowed Coverity defects the belong the the Classification.
+The default value for both limits is 0.
+A value of `-1` for `max` corresponds to effectively no limit (an infinite amount).
+If one or more Classifications are not present in your configuration, the corresponding defects will be ignored completely.

 .. note::
     The warnings-plugin counts only one warning if there are multiple warnings for the same CID.